 *Weekly Review

 Selecting a student name from the Gradebook list will open a Weekly Review modal.
+The modal will show the student’s responses and include the following:

 A. Direct link to the week in the Table of Contents